Indiana Dunes National Park: Geology

 The Lake Michigan Basin was formed during the Wisconsin Glacial Period.
 The Michigan Lobe of the continental glacier began its retreat northward over 20,000 years before present (YBP) forming the southern shore of the Lake Michigan Basin.

 The Valparaiso Moraine is the dominant geologic form that created the various landscape forms of the Indiana Dunes about 40,000 YBP.
 Within the arc created by the Valparaiso Moraine are the two younger recessional moraines of the Tinley Moraine and the Lake Border Moraine.
-Each moraine created an artificial dam across the southern outflow of the melt waters of the receding glaciers.
+Each moraine created a dam across the southern outflow of the melt waters of the receding glaciers.
 As each glacial lake breached a low spot in the moraines, water levels receded, leaving a series of shorelines and dune ridges.

 The Calumet Shoreline is the oldest visible shoreline of Lake Michigan.
 It is a visible sand ridge along Ridge Road through Lake and Porter Counties, Indiana.
 Two older shorelines, the Tolleston and the Glenwood Shoreline are much harder to identify and further south in those counties.